camunda/camunda-bpm-examples/dmn-engine/dmn-engine-java-main-method/README.md

 DmnDecisionTableResult result = dmnEngine.evaluateDecisionTable(decision, variables);
 ```

-The File [DishDecisionMaker.java] contains the complete source code including variable handling and parsing
+The File [DishDecider.java] contains the complete source code including variable handling and parsing
 of the command line arguments.

 ### Writing Tests with JUnit